gradle/gradle/design-docs/gradle-3.0.md

 - Wrapper does not support downloading versions earlier than 1.0
 - Remove old unused types that are baked into the bytecode of tasks compiled against older versions (eg `ConventionValue`).
 Fail with a reasonable error message for these task types.

-## Fix the delegate and parameter for named container configuration closure

-Currently, a `ConfigureDelegate` instances is made visible to the closure as its parameter (eg `it`) and its delegate.
-This is not the case for other configuration closures.

-## Test output directories

-The current defaults for the outputs of tasks of type `Test` conflict with each other:

-* Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with the default for any other `Test` task.
-* Change the default TestNG output directory.

 ## Logging changes